koii-network/docs/koii/the-koii-token/add-koii-to-exchange/managing-transactions.md

 We recommend using a unique deposit account for each of your users.
 :::

+Direct users to the appropriate deposit address when they want to deposit KOII into your exchange.

 Deposit accounts must be rent-exempt.
 This is done by making sure their balance is at least 2 years worth of [rent](/concepts/settlement-layer/rent) in KOII.

-To find the minimum rent-exempt amount you need for your deposit accounts, query the [`getMinimumBalanceForRentExemption` endpoint](/develop/rpcapi/http/getminimumbalanceforrentexemption) or use the `koii rent 0` command via the CLI.
+To find the minimum rent-exempt amount you need for your deposit accounts, query [`getMinimumBalanceForRentExemption`](/develop/rpcapi/http/getminimumbalanceforrentexemption) or use the `koii rent 0` command via the CLI.

 ### Request